mistrm82/woolfe_transdiff/woolfe_transdiff.md

-Based on the QC report, the data look ok.
 A heatmap cluster shows that samples cluster by cell type, which is good.
-Batch 2 samples are not completely segregated, clustering amongst other induced nociceptor samples.
+Batch 2 samples tend to cluster together, but they also cluster amongst induced nociceptor samples from Batch 1.

 <img src="figure/image1_.png" title="plot of chunk image1 " alt="plot of chunk image1 " width="800px" style="display: block; margin: auto;" />

-Boxplots, representing summaries of the signal intensity distributions of the arrays, are also mostly similar in position and widths.
+Boxplots, representing summaries of the signal intensity distributions of the arrays, are mostly similar in position and widths.
 Arrays that look most different are in the 'induced nociceptor group' and is possibly due to the two batches.

 <img src="figure/image2_.png" title="plot of chunk image2 " alt="plot of chunk image2 " width="800px" style="display: block; margin: auto;" />

 ## Quality check after normalization
 The data was pre-processed and normalized using RMA() (Robust Multiarray Analysis) algorithm.
 RMA is the standard method for performing background subtraction, normalization and averaging.
 With the processed data we find that signal intensity is more similarly distributed across the arrays.
-Density estimates also show no indication of major outliers as the smoothed histograms for each array have similar shapes and ranges.
+Although, based on the QC report Array #8 appears to be an outlier and will be removed for downstream analysis.
+Density estimates show no indication of major outliers as the smoothed histograms for each array have similar shapes and ranges.

 ```r
 # apply rma